 4. Optimizes inventory management processes

-Using the finished goods formula allows businesses to refine their inventory system by providing better visibility into production costs and labour efficiency.
+Using the finished goods formula allows businesses to refine their inventory system by providing better visibility into production costs and labor efficiency.
 Tracking every stage, from raw materials to finished products, helps identify areas for improvement, whether through automation or process adjustments.

 This optimization leads to smoother operations, fewer bottlenecks, and better resource use, ultimately improving the supply chain.